I’m a strategist, cheerleader, critical friend, and transformative collaborator. I help your team get things done.

 Colleagues have described me as a “force multiplier”.
 I connect the dots so the team is setup for success and I flexibly fill holes in team capacity.

 • When a small non-profit experienced unexpected staff turnover, they were stuck.
-Instead of jumping into hiring, they brought me on board to keep the trains running by managing a portfolio of projects, and provide thought partnership to the executive director.
+Instead of jumping into hiring, they brought me on board to manage a portfolio of projects and provide thought partnership to the executive director.
 This gave them time to develop an informed staffing strategy without sacrificing the quality of their work.

 • As a leader in CCSSO’s Advancing Inclusive Principal Leadership initiative, I led two state teams to develop state-specific visions for inclusion and inclusive leadership.
-Although these colleagues were ostensibly from the same teams, the silo-ed nature of state bureacracy meant they didn’t have deeply established working relationships or systems for communication.
-I built systems for team collaboration to ensure that we got the most from each individual.
+Although the colleagues from these teams were from the same organization, the silo-ed nature of state bureaucracy meant they didn’t have deeply established working relationships.
+I built systems for team collaboration and communication to ensure that we got the most from each individual.

 Areas of Expertise